SteeltoeOSS/Documentation/guides/stream/stream-intro.md

 * We have added a `Handle` method to receive incoming messages of type `Person`.
 Doing so lets you see one of the core features of the framework: It tries to automatically convert incoming message payloads to type `Person`.

-You now have a fully functional Steeltoe Streams application that listens for messages.
+You now have a fully functional Steeltoe Stream application that listens for messages.
 Assuming you have RabbitMQ installed and running, you can start the application in your IDE.

 You should see following output: